13588112254/littlefs/DESIGN.md

 All writes must be sourced by some form of data in RAM, so immediately after we write to a block, we can read the data back and verify that it was written correctly.
-If we find that the data on disk does not match the copy we have in RAM, a write error has occured and we most likely have a bad block.
+If we find that the data on disk does not match the copy we have in RAM, a write error has occurred and we most likely have a bad block.

 Once we detect a bad block, we need to recover from it.
 In the case of write errors, we have a copy of the corrupted data in RAM, so all we need to do is